 If you’re a student studying science, technology, engineering, or math (STEM), or know someone who is, we have a list of opportunities that may pique your interest.
 The seven scholarships below are all designed for STEM students, and each one offers a winning prize that can help pay for college costs.
 Review each scholarship’s details and be sure to apply by the stated deadline.

-How to Apply: Complete the application, including two letters of recommendation that focus on academics and extra-curricular activities or employment that reflect your commitment to advance involvement of women in engineering.
+How to Apply: Complete the application, including two letters of recommendation that focus on academics and extracurricular activities or employment that reflect your commitment to inspire youth to explore and pursue STEM education and careers.

-Eligibility: Open to female college students with at least a 3.5 GPA and incoming freshmen with at least a 3.75 GPA who are pursuing a degree in software engineering, electronics, electrical, mechatronics, or a similarly related engineering degree through attending a U.S. ABET-accredited program
+Eligibility: Open to incoming freshmen with at least a 3.75 GPA and college upperclassmen (incoming sophomore, junior, senior, and graduate students) with at least a 3.5 GPA who are pursuing a degree in software engineering, electronics, electrical, mechatronics, or a similarly related engineering degree through attending a U.S. ABET-accredited program

 AFCEA STEM Teacher Graduate Scholarship